benjie-git/CardStock/README.md

 ## About

 **CardStock** is a cross-platform tool for quickly and easily building graphical desktop applications, called **stacks**, which can be made up of multiple pages called **cards**.
-It provides a drawing-program-like editor for building Graphical User Interfaces, and a code editor for adding event-driven python code, all within a live, GUI editor/IDE called the **Designer**.
+It provides a drawing-program-like editor for building Graphical User Interfaces, and a code editor for adding event-driven python code.

 ![Pong example](https://github.com/benjie-git/CardStock/wiki/images/pong.png?raw=true)